 There’s one big problem with this, however.
 Sex makes babies, but sex doesn’t make relationships.
 Relationships take work.
 They require commitments and responsibility.
 They require communication and attention.
 That’s true of all sorts of relationships from friendships to dating to marriage, and it’s also true of parent-child relationships.

 The reality is this: we’ve been socialized to believe that if a baby comes from your womb (or your spouse’s womb), that automatically forms kinship.
-The baby becomes your child for no other reason, really, than the fact that it shares your genetics.
+The baby becomes your child for no other reason, really, than the fact that it shares your genetics or made it.
 Of course, sharing genetics can be a powerful bonding factor.
-When a mother goes through the task of carrying a child to term, there exists the genesis of a bond even before the baby is born.
+When a mother goes through the task of carrying a child to term, there exists the genesis of an emotional bond even before the baby is born.
 And yet, genetics, blood, or carrying a child to term cannot guarantee how “motherly” that mother may be to the child.
 Nor can it guarantee how present or active a role “Dad” will take.
 If it did, we wouldn’t need a foster care system.
 And with 35% of American children being raised in single-parent homes, we have to be careful about suggesting that biology or genetics make it more likely that the bonds of kinship are secure.
 They may be for one of those parents, but not necessarily for both.

 So, if blood doesn’t make you family, what does?
 I think it’s worth noting that the word “conceive,” a word often used during pregnancy to denote family-making, shares synonyms with words like “imagine” or “think” or “understand.”
 I would add “choose” or “adopt” to that list.
 And I’m not talking about legal adoption.
 Sure, legal adoption is, certainly, one way to start a family.
 But think about what legal adoption symbolizes: it is a process by which a person voluntarily accepts, by choice, to take on the responsibilities of parenting.